Értékpapírjog, Bank- és hiteljog, Tőkepiac

 Under the Securitisation Regulation, the European Securities and Markets Authority has been mandated with regulating the disclosure requirements.
 The disclosure obligation under the Securitisation Regulation extends, eg, to information relating to the underlying exposures.
 The ITS and RTS to be adopted by the Commission (not available at the date of preparing this report) will contain the forms of disclosure.

-The National Bank of Hungary (“NBH”) may impose administrative sanctions on the originator, sponsor or original lender of
+The National Bank of Hungary (“NBH”) may impose administrative sanctions on the originator, sponsor or original lender of a securitisation in the case of non-compliance.

 Taking into account the fact that private issuance does not require a licence from the regulator and that it is much simpler from a documentation perspective, issuers usually start with private offerings.
 Investors in private offerings are either institutional investors or retail investors (as special rules apply if the number of investors is below 150 or the aggregate value of the securities issued does not exceed EUR100,000 within 12 months).
 No public information is available on this market segment.
-The rules relating to
+The rules relating to public offering are the same as in all other EU Member States.
+With some exceptions, a securities dealer (credit institution or investment company) is necessary for both public and private offerings.
+The fee of the dealer makes up a significant part of the transaction cost.
+Preparing and conducting a private offering typically takes one to two months.
+A public offering, together with the necessary licensing phase, could take eight to ten months.

 It is normal practice to obtain a legal opinion on whether the offering qualifies as private or public.
 As the conditions of the Capital Market Act are clear, the opinion should only be qualified by the usual reservations relating to the operation of law in general.